 Mine clearance in Mosul

-helps efforts to reconstruct Iraq after ISIS
+helps reconstruct Iraq after ISIS

 Iraq has been decimated by four decades of war, dictatorship, invasion and instability.